10 Top-Rated Tourist Attractions of Barcelona's Gothic Quarter

 Address: Plaza de la Seu, Barcelona

 The Plaça del Rei is one of the most beautiful squares in Barcelona's old town.
 It is surrounded by impressive medieval buildings and opens up to the quarter's narrow streets on its southern side.
-On the Plaça del Rei stands the Casa Clariana Padellás, a typical medieval urban palace.
+On the Plaça del Rei stands the Palau Reial Major (Royal Palace), a typical medieval urban palace that exemplifies the medieval architecture of the Gothic Quarter.
 Important remains of the old Roman town were discovered when excavating for the foundations for rebuilding the palace.
-Since that discovery, the town decided to house the Historical Museum in the building.
-The basement of the museum reveals the archaeological site.
-Visitors will see fascinating Roman ruins, including parts of a heating system, mosaic floors, remnants of surrounding walls, and the water and drainage systems.
-The rest of the museum is devoted to historical paintings and the Galeria de Catalans, which presents the work of famous historical figures and artists of the Catalonia region.

 Address: Plaza del Rey, Barcelona